microsoft/aroundtheclock/README.md

 ## Keep learning more

 Follow [@LearnTV](https://twitter.com/LearnTV) on Twitter to stay in touch about this event (#AroundTheClock) and future events and streams on [Learn TV](http://aka.ms/learntv).
-Connect with the Azure Data Factory Team on Twitter by following [@AZDataFactory](https://twitter.com/AzDataFactory).
+Connect with the Azure Data Factory Team on Twitter by following [@AZDataFactory](https://twitter.com/AzDataFactory) and with the Azure SQL Team by following [@AzureSQL](https://twitter.com/AzureSQL).